Zeta Psi: Publications

 First published in 1859, with two later editions in 1867 and 1883, the Catalogue of the Zeta Psi Fraternity contained names of members of the fraternity arranged by chapters and years of initiation.
 In 1874, the Addenda to the Catalogue of the Zeta Psi Fraternity 1867-1874.
 In 1888, the title was changed to the Directory of the Zeta Psi Fraternity and contact information was added for members of the Fraternity.
 The Directory was published in 1889, 1893, 1910, 1912, 1913, 1916, 1922, 1926, 1932, 1953, 1987, 1992, and 1998.
 The Semicentennial Biographical Catalogue of the Zeta Psi Fraternity of North America was published in 1899.
 This volume contains biographies of over 4,000 members of Zeta Psi and historical information about each chapter.
 The Directory continues to be published regularly and the modern version is a useful networking tool for members of the Zeta Psi Fraternity.

 First published in 1871 by undergraduate members of Psi chapter at Cornell University, Songs of the Zeta Psi Fraternity contains a collection of songs about the Zeta Psi Fraternity.
 Later editions appeared in 1890, 1897, 1903, 1914, and 1958.
 The Chapter, a brief compilation of poems, was also written by members of the Zeta Psi Fraternity in 1869.

 Published in 1903, The Jubilee of the Zeta Psi Fraternity of North America is a record of the fiftieth anniversary of the Zeta Psi Fraternity.
 Likewise, The Double Diamond Jubilee of the Zeta Psi Fraternity of North America published in 1997, was an account of the one hundred and fiftieth anniversary of the Zeta Psi Fraternity, made to complement The Story of Zeta Psi.
 Both volumes include historical information on the fraternity and its chapters.
 Published in 1928, with two later editions, The Story of Zeta Psi contains the detailed history of the fraternity and each chapter founded up to the point of publication.

 First published in June 1909, The Circle is the annual publication of the fraternity.
 The corresponding secretary files a report for The Circle every year.
 The Circle was preceded by other periodic publications that were unsuccessful.
 These publications were The Zeta Psi Monthly published in 1883; The Zeta Psi Quarterly published from 1884 to 1886; and The Bulletin of the Zeta Psi Fraternity of North America first published in 1897.

-The first published in 1942, the Pledge Manual of the Zeta Psi Fraternity of North America remains in publication and is a crucial source of information for men pledging the Zeta Psi Fraternity.
+First published in 1942, the Pledge Manual of the Zeta Psi Fraternity of North America remains in publication and is an important source of information for men pledging the Zeta Psi Fraternity.

 Chapters

-Zeta Psi operates as chapters in six countries: Canada, the United States, England, Ireland, France, and Greece.
+Zeta Psi operates as chapters in eight countries: United States, Canada, United Kingdom, Ireland, France, Greece, Spain and Morocco.
 For each undergraduate chapter at a campus, there is a corresponding elder chapter composed of alumni members.